team-paige-kristin-dee/markdownly/README.md

 We currently have a markdown editor that allows our customers to edit markdown files and see a preview.
 The editor is becoming more popular and we have several feature requests asking us to allow users to edit multiple markdown files at once.
-Think the sheets 3in Google sheets or excel.
+Think the sheets in Google sheets or excel.

 **For clarification see the Customer Success Team.**